 From the time we are retained by an injured bicyclist, our Chicago bike accident attorneys begin an investigation into the circumstances that may have caused or contributed to the accident.
 Rosenfeld Injury Lawyers has a team of investigators, some of whom are retired police officers, who are skilled in retrieving evidence from the scene and securing witness statements to help secure the most favorable outcome for our clients.

-Even as Chicago attempts to make the city more ‘bike friendly’ cyclists navigating city and suburbs face dangers while riding on mark bike lanes and bike paths.
+Even as Chicago attempts to make the city more ‘bike friendly’ cyclists navigating city and suburbs face dangers while riding on marked bike lanes and bike paths.
 Many of these amenities were added to the existing city infrastructure and are simply poorly designed or implemented.
 Consequently, Rosenfeld Injury Lawyers counts bicyclists injured on bike lanes and paths as its clients.
-(Read more about these incidents here)
+(Read more about bike lane collisions here)

 Although there are many injuries that can be sustained in a bicycle-motor vehicle crash, the most serious is a head injury.
 Brain injuries are the number one cause of death in bicycle accidents and can leave survivors with life-long disabilities.
 It is due to the seriousness and longevity of these types of injuries that it is vital that cyclists have legal representation to help them recover financial damages in a bicycle accident case.

-When bicyclists sustain a traumatic brain injury, Rosenfeld Injury Lawyers may retain an expert in the field of neurophysiology to help explain the significance of the injury to a jury.
+When bicyclists sustain a significant injury such as a traumatic brain injury, Rosenfeld Injury Lawyers may retain an expert in the field of neurophysiology to help explain the significance of the injury to a jury.
 Not all impacts of a brain injury are necessarily immediately apparent and an expert can help a jury determine the personal and financial consequences of such a serious injury.

 The popularity in using bicycles to commute to and get around in congested business areas has lead to an increase in the number of “dooring injuries.”
 As the name suggests, a dooring injury occurs when the occupant of a car fails to look before opening the door to make sure there are no bicyclists in the vicinity.